sigurd4/custom_float/README.md

 This allows simple implementation of special floating point types, such as TensorFloat, IEEE754 Quadruple/binary128, Fp80, and BFloat16.

 The accuracy of all of the floating point operations are not perfect, but work well enough to be usable.

-All arithmetic operations are performed using bitwise operators and integer arithmetic.
+Various plots showing the accuracy of basic functions are shown in the [plots](https://github.com/sigurd4/custom_float/tree/master/plots) subfolder.

-All floats can be converted into each other.
+All floats can be converted into each other painlessly, though the conversion may produce rounding errors or unbounded outputs when converting to a float with lesser resolution.